Looking to Purchase Land for your Custom Home?

-2. Consider partnering with your builder in doing the feasibility study.
+2. Consider partnering with your builder.
 You should get a more holistic perspective on the costs, and any possible challenges to build on this land.
 An experienced builder will be looking for any issues that one will encounter while building your home...like solar exposure and light to the home, access, easement, slopes, vegetation/trees, setbacks, gophers, utility installation costs (water, power, septic, cable, phone), wetlands, marine, storm water issues, etc...
 Depending on the discoveries, this gives you the opportunity to purchase the land with confidence or renegotiate the price with the seller.
 If you are unhappy or just unsettled, and unable to build your ideal home with the budget that you have, typically the feasibility clause allows you to cancel the purchase and sale agreement and receive a full refund of your earnest money.

 3. Consider what the site work costs may be.
 Is there going to be a long driveway to install?
 Will utilities be close or far from the house?
 Are there lots of trees and stumps that need to be removed?
 Slopes to be regarded?
 None of these things should be a deal breaker, but it is a cost to your project that should be factored in.
 And all these things do add costs to the project.